Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step3_async_array.md

 	plot(wide_spectrum);
 ![](./images/figure6.PNG)

-### Run Hardware Emulation and Hardware flow
+### Run Hardware Emulation and Hardware Flow
+The `pl_kernels` directory contains a kernel that generates samples of random noise.
+The noise generator is implemented as a free-running programmable logic (PL) kernel, with samples consumed by the filter:

+	extern "C" void random_noise(hls::stream<std::complex<short> > & out) {
+	#pragma HLS INTERFACE axis port=out
+	#pragma HLS INTERFACE ap_ctrl_none port=return

+The PL kernel has two `#pragma` specified for vitis HLS. `#pragma HLS INTERFACE axis port=out` indicates that port "`out`" will be implemented with an AXI4-Stream interface, while `#pragma HLS INTERFACE ap_ctrl_none port=return` indicates that the kernel has no block control signals (i.e., it is a free-running kernel).
+Free-running means that the kernel will keep running after the FPGA has been configured, the clock has been activated, and the reset is deactivated.
+The execution of a free-running kernel depends on the availability of input data, or readiness of a receiving buffer.
+It does not require explicit control in the host code when running aiesimulator, HW emulation, and HW flows.

-PL kernels inside graph still need to be compiled into Xilinx object (`.xo`) files.
-You can run a make command to compile it:
+PL kernels need to be compiled into Xilinx object (`.xo`) files.
+Run the following make command to compile it:

-	make -C aie/hls
+	make -C pl_kernels

 The corresponding v++ -c command is:

-	v++ -c --platform xilinx_vck190_base_202010_1 -k random_noise random_noise.cpp -o random_noise.xo --verbose --save-temps
+	v++ -c --platform xilinx_vck190_base_202110_1 -k random_noise random_noise.cpp -o random_noise.xo --verbose --save-temps

-Using the v++ linker (`-l`) command, you are *not* required to specify connections for PL kernels inside the graph, because the connection information is already included in the `libadf.a` file.

 The Makefile rule targets introduced in [Synchronous update of scalar RTP](./step1_sync_scalar.md) and [Asynchronous update of scalar RTP](./step2_async_scalar.md) still apply here.
 Details about tool options and host code in [Synchronous update of scalar RTP](./step1_sync_scalar.md) are similar.
 However, you can just choose to run following make command to launch HW emulation:

 	make run_hw_emu